-A survey of Western European history from Charlemagne through the twelfth century.
+Canadian History 1500-1867 Introduces the major political, economic, social, and cultural the twelfth century.
 Topics include Romans, Christians and Franks, the Carolingian renewal, Vikings, the agricultural revolution, kings and emperors, economy of manor and town, religious reforms and crusades, and the growth of feudal monarchies.